Omegapoint-Norge-Academy/secure-by-design/README.md

 # Intro

 This repo contains code and documentation for the "Secure by Design" and "Defence in Depth" workshop.
-It is divided in to three parts: [SalesClient](SalesClient), [SalesApi](SalesApi) and [Tests](Tests).
-Each of the directories has a separate README-file containing the workshop guides.
+It is divided in to three parts: [SalesApi](SalesApi), [SalesClient](SalesClient) and [Tests](Tests).
+Each of the directories has a separate README-file containing the workshop guide for that part.
 For each step in the individual parts, there are sub directories containing a solution to the tasks given.
 If you didn't manage to complete an assignment, you can start the next one using the solution-directory for the previous step.
-When starting 'Step 2 - Token transformation' in the SalesApi part, you can use the '1-token-validation'-directory as a starting point.
+For example, when starting 'Step 2 - Token transformation' in the SalesApi part, you can use the '1-token-validation'-directory as a starting point.

 ## Architecture